 The AODTS NMDS captures information on 'closed treatment episodes'.
 This refers to a period of contact between a client and a treatment provider where there are defined start (commencement) and end (cessation) dates.
 A treatment episode is closed when treatment is completed, when there has been no further contact between the client and treatment provider for 3 months, where there is a change in the main treatment type, principal drug of concern or delivery setting, or where treatment is ceased.

 Included

-• All treatment episodes for eligible clients, agencies and treatment types that were closed in 2021-22.
+• All treatment episodes for eligible clients, agencies and treatment types that were closed in 2022-23 (treatment episodes that were closed within dates, 1 July 2022 to 30 June 2023).

 Excluded